 Google provides easy-to-use libraries in Python, Java, and PHP to access its reporting APIs.
 These libraries are the preferred method to download the data since the authentication procedure and the complex JSON response format makes it difficult to access these APIs using command-line tools like CURL

 .
-Detailed documentation of this API can be found here.
+Detailed documentation of this API can be found in the official website.
 Here the python library is used to access the API.
 The following steps and code snippets explain the procedure to load data from Google Analytics to PostgreSQL:

 sudo pip install --upgrade google-api-python-client